ENGAGE-TB pilot projects in five countries

 WHO provides policy and programmatic guidance and technical assistance, assists with standardizing monitoring and evaluation, and facilitates the linkages and collaboration between NGOs and national TB programmes.

 In these five countries, a total of eight previously unengaged NGOs are being supported to integrate community-based TB activities into their work.
 The pilot projects include integration of TB into Maternal, Neonatal and Child Health, HIV and cancer screening programmes.
 The NGOs have systems in place to collect data aligned with the two core indicators for community-based TB activities.
 These are the number of new TB patients notified from community referrals, and treatment outcomes for patients who received treatment support from the community.
+In order to facilitate NGO data collection and reporting on the two core and additional selected indicators, WHO has developed a monitoring sheet available for download hereunder.

 - Tuberculosis fact sheet